KaggleCompetitions2024/Titantic_Predictor/README.md

 # Titanic Predictor - Kaggle

 ## Description
-  The purpose of this code is to use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+  The purpose of this repository is to use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.

   ## Table of Contents
   * [Authors](#authors)